DmitreyKazin/course_attendance_app/README.md

 - Jinja2 is used as a template wraper for html pages.
 - MySQL was chosen to be the database provider.
 - Docker-compose is used to run the application and the database seperatly within containers.
 - Jenkins is used as CI/CD pipeline.
-The pipeline cloning GitHub repository, builds an Image, pushed it to DockerHub, cleans up memory, and send email at the end.
+The pipeline cloning GitHub repository, builds an Image, pushed it to DockerHub, cleans up memory, and sends email at the end.

 ## Application Routes